Boosted Top Tagging through Flavour-violating interactions at the LHC: Collider Analysis and Discussion

-The previous section was consecrated to the discussion of generation of hard scattering events for both the signal and SM backgrounds, followed by the detector simulations, along with the specifications of cuts and triggers imposed for the consideration of the events.
+The previous section was consecrated to the discussion of generation of hard-scattering events for both the signal and SM backgrounds, followed by the detector simulations, along with the specifications of cuts and triggers imposed for the selection of the events.
 In this section, we present the results obtained from our analysis after the proper imposition of cuts.
 This section is redistributed into several subsections, each categorizing a particular stage of the analysis.